xibosignage/xibo-manual/source/en/layouts_interactive_actions.md

 # Interactive Actions

-#### Please note: Interactive Actions are currently only supported by the Windows Player.
+#### Please note: Interactive Actions are currently supported on Xibo for Windows R3 R300 and Xibo for Android R3 R300.

 Actions can be attached to an entire **Layout** a particular **Region** or specific **Widget** and can be used to effect changes to the Layout.
 These can be triggered by **Touch or Click** or programmatically by **webhook**.